SreeramVipparla/Concurrent_Traffic_Simulation/README.md

 ## Introduction

-In this concurrent traffic simulation project I have developed a multithreaded traffic simulator using a real urban map.This project runs each vehicle on a separate thread, and manage intersections to facilitate traffic flow and avoid collisions.
+In this concurrent traffic simulation project I have developed a multithreaded traffic simulator using a real urban map.
+This project runs each vehicle on a separate thread, and manage intersections to facilitate traffic flow and avoid collisions.
 I have used a majority of concurrency concepts in C++ while working on the project.

 <img src="data/traffic_simulation.gif"/>